HotoPiano/autosuggest-highlight/README.md

 #### Examples

-We match only at the beginning of a word:
+We not only match at the beginning of a word:

 ```js
 var match = require('autosuggest-highlight/match');